Ravi-Raghavan/CIS-5300-Final-Project/Milestone #2/strong-baseline.md

 During training, the model is evaluated periodically on the development set to track performance.

 ## Evaluation and Metrics
 After training, the model is evaluated on the held-out **test set**.
-The evaluation uses a scoring function to report detailed metrics including accuracy, precision, recall, and F1 for both classes.
+The evaluation uses a scoring function (i.e. `compute_metrics`) to report detailed metrics including accuracy, precision, recall, and F1 for both classes.
 The test-set performance of the strong baseline is:

 - **F1 (Hate):** 0.712